-ArticleIn this article, GPS Data Expert, Matthew Peterson discusses the use of GPS data within marine disputes.
-His discussion includes the proper collection, preservation, and analysis of data.
+ArticleIn this article, the digital forensics experts at Robson Forensic discuss the use of GPS data within marine disputes.
+The discussion includes the proper collection, preservation, and analysis of data.

 Marine GPS Data